gedeschaines/propNav/README.md

 Also included in this repository are the components of **pyThreeD**, a Python 3 variant of the X11/C **[threeD](https://github.com/gedeschaines/threeD)** program.
 As with **propNav**, this Python 3 program only requires the NumPy and Matplotlib modules.

+The table presented on this [web page](https://gedeschaines.github.io/propNav) provides links to MP4 videos for several missile/target engagement sample cases which show engagement animations with simple 3D line plots created by **propNav**, and with 3D faceted missile and target shapes rendered by **pyThreeD** and **threeD** from trajectory data files written by **propNav**.

 ## Repository Structure ##

 The repository main directory contains this README file, plain text disclaimer file, and following Python script files which comprise the **propNav** program.